goodekat/LIME-diagnostics-paper/README.md

 are only 419 comparisons in the `bullet-test` data.
 This is due to the fact that some of the lands are missing from the data (probably due to tank rank): land 4 from the unknown bullet in set 1, land 2 from bullet 1 in set 11, and land 4 from the unknown bullet in set 11.
-The 14 variables in the data are the same as those in the training data (see the variable definitions associated with `bullet-train`).
+The variables in the data are as follows:

+  - case = ID number associated with the bullet-land signature comparison
+  - land\_id1 = ID associated with the first bullet-land in the comparison with a format of ‘study - set number - bullet number - land number’
+  - land\_id2 = ID associated with the second bullet-land in the comparison with a format of ‘study - set number - bullet number - land number’
+  - ccf, rough\_cor, D, sd\_D, matches, mismatches, cms, non\_cms, and
+    sum\_peaks = comparison features of the two bullet-land signatures.
+    See XXX for definitions of these features.
+  - samesource = indicator variable specifying whether the two bullet-lands are a match
+  - rfscore = the random forest score associated with the comparison in support of a match

 **`example-signatures`**